ekovac/LightweightFedCM/README.md

 // navigator.login.setStatus("logged-out"); undoes the prior operation
 ```

-Then, when an RP calls `navigator.credentials.get()` with the appropriate configuration for `example.com` to begin the FedCM signin or signup flows, the user's browser will not have to make a credentialed request to the the `accounts_endpoint` defined in `fedcm.json`; instead, the browser-controlled account selector will be displayed immediately, using the accounts list that was stored by the IdP earlier.
-If the account information has expired, the browser will either invoke the `accounts_endpoint`, or, if the `accounts_endpoint` isn't defined in the IdP's configuration, navigate to the `login_url` (when `mode: active`) or terminate the flow and reject the returned promise (when `mode: passive`)
+Then, when an RP calls `navigator.credentials.get()` with the appropriate configuration for `example.com` to begin the FedCM signin or signup flows, the user's browser will not have to make a credentialed request to the `accounts_endpoint` defined in `fedcm.json`; instead, the browser-controlled account selector will be displayed immediately, using the accounts list that was previously stored by the IdP.
+If the account information has expired, the browser will either invoke the `accounts_endpoint`, or, if the `accounts_endpoint` isn't defined in the IdP's configuration, navigate to the `login_url` (when `mode: active`) or terminate the flow and reject the returned promise (when `mode: passive`).

 ```
 const credential = await navigator.credentials.get({